From the World Heritage inscription for the Greater Blue Mountains Area:

 The most prominent feature in Katoomba is the Three Sisters (shown above).
 In addition to the Three Sisters, you can take cable car rides to the bottom of the canyon where are the walking trails, several waterfalls, as well as hiking trails near the canyon rim.

-The Blue Mountains is a must see for anyone visiting Sydney.
+The Blue Mountains is a must-see for anyone visiting Sydney.
 You can easily take a train or drive to Katoomba from Sydney for a day trip.

 The Greater Blue Mountains Area in New South Wales, Australia is one of the state’s most notable tourist attractions.
 Aside from being a UNESCO World Heritage Site, it is also unique in that it is a deeply incised sandstone tableland.
-It covers more than 1.03 million hectares of landscape that is dominated by eucalyptus trees within inland Sydney.
+It covers more than 1.03 million hectares of the landscape that is dominated by eucalyptus trees within inland Sydney.

 The area covered by the Greater Blue Mountains Area spans 8 adjacent conservation reserves.
 It also comprises some of Australia’s largest and protected bushland.
 Due to its ecological diversity and immense taxonomic features, it is quickly recognized by UNESCO for how it illustrates the evolution of plant life.